dankeboy36/vscode-arduino-api/README.md

     }
     ```

+## Extension Settings

+This extension contributes the following settings:

+- `arduinoAPI.log`: set to `true` to enable logging of state updates.
+It's `false` by default.
+- `arduinoAPI.compareBeforeUpdate`: set to `true` to relax the state update.
+If `true`, a value will be updated when the new value and the current value are not [`deepStrictEqual`](https://nodejs.org/api/assert.html#comparison-details_1).

 ## FAQs

 ---

 - Q: What does `@alpha` mean?
 - A: This API is in an alpha state and might change.
-The initial idea of this project was to establish a bare minimum layer and help Arduino IDE 2.x tool developers start with something.
+The initial idea of this project was to establish a bare minimum layer and help Arduino IDE tool developers start with something.
 I make breaking changes only when necessary, keep it backward compatible, or provide a migration guide in the future.
 Please prepare for breaking changes.

 ---